T3KScarecrow/Alagaesia-Wiki/Alagaesia/The Book/The Book.md

 "Greetings.
 I assume you all are here for the MOAH job?" queried Gabriel.
 The woman was the one to answer.
 "Yes.
 I am Natalie Porter" "Gabriel."
 The two shook hands.
 "Ah, another holy man, I see!"
-The muscular man took Gabriel's hand into a firm shake, "Michael's the name."
+The muscular man took Gabriel's hand into a firm shake.
+"Michael's the name."
 "A pleasure." replied Gabriel after he extricated his hand from the too-long greeting.
 "Hello.
 I am Wiate."
 The more scholarly man proffered.
 Another handshake ensued.
 Gabriel looked at the Automaton.
 When it did not acknowledge him, he asked "Does it have a name?"